Isospectral metrics on weighted projective spaces: Examples of isospectral bad orbifolds

 The following theorem, which partly generalizes \cite[Proposition 3.2.5]{MR1895349}, is now the main result of this section.
-Together with the results in Section \ref{subsection:nonisometry} it implies the existence of non-trivial pairs and families of isospectral metrics on $\O=\O(p,q)$.
+Together with the results in Section \ref{subsection:nonisometry} it implies the existence of nontrivial pairs and families of isospectral metrics on $\O=\O(p,q)$.

 \begin{theorem} Let $j, j^\prime\co \R^2\to \mathfrak{su}(n-1)$ be isospectral linear maps and let $\lambda$ and $\lambda^\prime$ be the corresponding admissible $1$-forms on $\O$ given above.
 Then $(\O,g_\lambda)$ and $(\O,g_{\lambda^\prime})$ are isospectral orbifolds. \end{theorem}